henrik-and/henrik-and.github.io/gum-demo/README.md

 *   **Active Device Display:** See the properties of the live audio input device.
 This clarifies exactly which microphone is being used by the stream, which is especially useful when the browser chooses a default device.
 *   **Audio Output Selection:** Choose which speaker or output device to play audio on using the [`HTMLMediaElement.setSinkId()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/setSinkId) method.
 The demo also displays the properties of the active audio output device.
 *   **Bookmarkable URLs:** Share your specific constraint configurations with others.
+*   **PeerConnection Loopback and Stats:**
+    *   Enable the PeerConnection toggle to send the audio stream through a local `RTCPeerConnection` loopback.
+This allows you to visualize and listen to the audio *after* it has been processed by the WebRTC audio engine (encoding, decoding, etc.).
+    *   When enabled, a new information box appears displaying `RTCOutboundRtpStreamStats`.
+This provides real-time metrics about the WebRTC stream, including current bitrate (bps), packets per second (pps), packet retransmissions, and the target bitrate of the encoder.
+This is invaluable for diagnosing audio quality issues and understanding the behavior of the WebRTC stack.